jessarcher/jessarcher.com/content/collections/pages/home.md

 ---
 # Full-stack developer and aspiring entrepreneur.

 Hi there👋!
 This is Victor Ukam from Oron, Nigeria, and I love to solve technical problems with codes.
-I'm currently building <a href="https://docuhelp.ai" target="_blank">Docuhelp</a> and <a href="https://requstory.com" target="_blank">Requstory</a>, and I work with the <a href="https://abdn.ac.uk" target="_blank">University of Aberdeen's</a> core web applications development team.
+I'm currently building <a href="https://docuhelp.ai" target="_blank">Docuhelp</a> and <a href="https://requstory.com" target="_blank">Requstory</a>.
+I currently work with the <a href="https://abdn.ac.uk" target="_blank">University of Aberdeen's</a> core web applications development team.